 - You are concurrently enrolled in an approved partner institution with an articulation agreement with Walden.

-Obtain an official collegiate transcript from your previous institution(s).
-We can help you with this—and we will even pay the transcript fee for you.
+Obtain an official transcript from your previous institution(s).
+We can help you with this—and will even pay the transcript fee for you.

 We will carefully review your previous coursework to maximize the amount of credits we can apply to your Walden program of study.

-You will receive a transfer credit pre-evaluation within three business days, including a summary of the courses that have been accepted for transfer up to the maximum credits.*
+You will receive a preliminary transfer credit evaluation within three business days, including a summary of the courses that have been accepted for transfer up to the maximum credits.*

 Additional Financial Aid Information

 Manage your education expenses with: